-Highlights of the DNP program include:
+Highlights of the Doctor of Nursing Practice (DNP) program include:

-- Innovative DNP Translational Research Project.
+- An innovative DNP Translational Research Project

 - Organizational Theory and Behavior

-Reflective Leadership and Ethics in Health Care Systems
+- Reflective Leadership and Ethics in Health Care Systems

 - Communication and Collaboration in Health Care Systems